Oriole Park at Camden Yards

 Hilton Baltimore Inner Harbor

-At the Hilton, you are so close to the ballpark that you can literally see the game from the hotel’s rooftop deck.
-Of course you didn’t come to Baltimore to watch the game from the hotel, but if you’re looking for a place to pregame, you can bring your own drinks up to the rooftop to watch batting practice.
-If you’re driving in, the Hilton also has a park and stay option, which pretty much eliminates any travel worries during your trip.
+At the Hilton, you are so close to the ballpark that you can literally see the game from the hotel’s rooftop bar.
+Of course you didn’t come to Baltimore to watch the game from the hotel, but if you’re looking for a great place to pregame, the rooftop is a good option to have a drink while watching batting practice.

-Built in 2008 and renovated as recently as 2019, the Hilton is really an all-in-one option: park, eat, pregame, stay right next to the stadium … it’s a really easy option.
+Built in 2008 and renovated as recently as 2019, the Hilton is really an all-in-one option: park, eat, pregame, stay right next to the stadium … it’s as easy as it gets.

 Hotels within a 10-minute walk from Camden Yards